SCMS Cochin School of Business: Publications

-The school publishes a SCOPUS indexed peer-reviewed quarterly journal, the SCMS Journal of Indian Management, focused on economics and business management.
-Its editor-in-chief is Dr. G.P.C.
+Since 2004, the school publishes a quarterly peer-reviewed academic journal, the SCMS Journal of Indian Management, focused on business, management, and accountancy.
+The editor-in-chief is G.P.C.
 Nayar, SCMS Group's founder and chairman.
+The journal is abstracted and indexed in Scopus and EBSCO and ProQuest databases.

 Leadership

 The founder and chairman of the SCMS Group is G. P. C. Nayar, an entrepreneur and president of the Federation of Private Self Financing Professional Institutions in India for many years.